State of Illinois

 Recovery Support Services

-The DMH has the responsibility for contracting with and monitoring an extensive network of 149 community mental health centers/agencies.
-Through the last few years the DMH has utilized the services of an administrative services organization to upgrade its information technology to assist service providers in a final transition from a grant-based service system to a consumer driven fee-for-service system.
-Also, a Community Services priority for the past few years has been the development of both Permanent Supported Housing and Individual Placement and Support (Supported Employment) for consumers throughout the state.
-And finally, in accord with the new Nursing Home Reform Act, the DMH is working with a number of community/system partners to transition consumers from various long term care settings to other housing/residential living options.
+The DMH has the responsibility for contracting with and monitoring an extensive network of 179 community mental health agencies.
+A Community Services priority for the past few years has been the development of both Permanent Supported Housing and Individual Placement and Support (Supported Employment) for consumers throughout the state.
+And finally, in accord with the Nursing Home Reform Act, the DMH is working with a number of community/system partners to transition consumers from various long term care settings to other housing/residential living options.

-The DMH Child/Adolescent Services (C/A Services) is responsible for assuring mental health care to over 36,000 children each year in Illinois.
-Services are provided by local community mental health agencies and contracted hospitals.
-Through an array of services from intensive community-based care to crisis intervention and psychiatric rehabilitation, the C/A Services is responsible for the care of youth, birth to 17 years, who are in need of publicly funded mental health care.
-The C/A Services embraces the concept of 'Family Driven Care,' emphasizing that families, who know their children best, be the central decision makers and true partners with professionals, both in directing their children's mental health care and in providing input to improve the mental health system at large.
+The DMH Child/Adolescent Services (C/A Services) unit is responsible for assuring mental health care to over 36,000 children each year from intensive community-based care to crisis intervention and psychiatric rehabilitation, the C/A Services is responsible for the care of youth, birth to 17 years, who are in need of publicly funded mental health care.
+The C/A Services unit embraces the concept of 'Family Driven Care,' emphasizing that families, who know their children best, be the central decision makers and true partners with professionals, both in directing their children's mental health care and in providing input to improve the mental health system at large.

 Partnering with other state agencies and the federal government, the C/A Services also provides special programs for children below the age of 18, youth in transition to adulthood, youth with mental health/substance abuse issues, and youth needing to access mental health care within school systems.